United States invasion of Grenada: Airport

-In March 1983, President Reagan began issuing warnings about the danger to the United States and Caribbean nations if the Soviet-Cuban militarization of that region was allowed to proceed.
+In March 1983, President Reagan began issuing warnings about the danger to the United States and Caribbean nations if the Soviet–Cuban militarization of that region was allowed to proceed.
 He pointed to the excessively long airport runway being built and referenced intelligence reports showing increased Soviet interest in the island.
 He said the runway, along with the airport's numerous fuel storage tanks, were unnecessary for commercial flights and that the evidence suggested the airport would become a Cuban-Soviet forward military airbase.

 Meanwhile, an internal power struggle was brewing in Grenada over Bishop's leadership performance.
 In September 1983 at a Central Committee party meeting, he was pressured into sharing power with Deputy Prime Minister Bernard Coard.
 Bishop initially agreed to the joint leadership proposal, but later balked at the idea, which brought matters to a crisis.

 Connection to Beirut barracks bombing

-Two days prior to the United States' invasion of Grenada, U.S. marines in Beirut suffered heavy casualties in the 1983 Beirut barracks bombings.
+Two days prior to the United States' invasion of Grenada, U.S. Marines in Beirut suffered heavy casualties in the 1983 Beirut barracks bombings.
 The terrorist bombing in Beirut killed 241 American servicemen, the deadliest single attack on Americans overseas since World War II.
-American Experience suggested the invasion of Grenada was meant to distract the public from the 1983 Beirut barracks bombing: "By the time of the 1984 election, the Grenada success replaced the bitter memory of the massacre at Lebanon.”
+American Experience suggested the invasion of Grenada was meant to distract the public from the 1983 Beirut barracks bombing: "By the time of the 1984 election, the Grenada success replaced the bitter memory of the massacre at Lebanon."

 October 1983

 On the evening of 13 October 1983, the Coard faction of the Central Committee, in conjunction with the People's Revolutionary Army, placed Prime Minister Bishop and several of his allies under house arrest.
 On 19 October, after Bishop's secret detention became widely known, he was freed by a large crowd of supporters, estimated between 15,000 and 30,000.
 He led the crowd to a relatively unguarded Fort Rupert (later renamed Fort George) which they soon occupied.
 At nearby Fort Frederick, Coard had gathered nine Central Committee members and sizable factions of the military.
 As one journalist writes, "What happened next, and on whose orders, is still a controversy."
-But a mass of troops in armored personnel carriers, under the supervision of Lt.
-Colonel Ewart Layne, departed Fort Frederick for Fort Rupert to, as Layne described it, "recapture the fort and restore order."
+A mass of troops in armored personnel carriers, under the supervision of Lt.
+Colonel Ewart Layne, departed Fort Frederick for Fort Rupert to, as Layne described it, "recapture the fort and restore order".
 After surrendering to the superior force, Bishop and seven leaders loyal to him were lined up against a wall in Fort Rupert's courtyard and executed by a firing squad.

 The army under Hudson Austin then stepped in and formed a military council to rule the country, and placed Sir Paul Scoon under house arrest in Government House.
 The army instituted a strict four-day curfew during which anyone seen on the streets would be shot on sight.